Big government is back.

 Small-government conservatives obsess about the size of government.
 Public spending as a share of GDP is one of the twelve criteria according to which the Heritage Foundation judges countries in its Index of Economic Freedom.

 But total government spending only tells us so much, and there is no one-size-fits-all ideal figure.

 The French state consumes 56 percent of GDP and really is a drag on growth.
 But that has more to do with burdensome regulations and self-perpetuating bureaucracies that have outlived their usefulness than government spending per se.

 “Big government” doesn’t rule out a dynamic, free-market economy.
 Business creation was up 60 percent in France before the pandemic.
 Denmark, the Netherlands and the United Kingdom have relatively larger public sectors than America, but their economies are freer, according to the same Heritage Foundation.

 It’s more instructive to look at how governments spend their money.
-Britain and the Netherlands spend roughly the same on health care, but the British government-run health care system produces far worse outcomes in terms of availability of care, patient satisfaction and privacy than the mixed public-private system in the Netherlands, which is the best in the EU.
+Britain and the Netherlands spend roughly the same on health care, but the British government-run health care system produces far worse outcomes in terms of availability of care, patient satisfaction and privacy than the mixed public-private system of the Netherlands, which is the best in the EU.

 One of the arguments for stronger government is that years of “neoliberal” labor policy have created a “precariat” of low-paid and low-skilled workers, who are hired as contractors, don’t enjoy health-care and pension benefits, and can get fired on a whim.

 There is truth in this, especially in the United Kingdom and the United States, where Amazon warehouse workers and Uber taxi drivers struggle to make ends meet despite working full-time jobs.

-In France, Italy and Spain, the problem isn’t “neoliberal” labor law, but the opposite: ironclad employment contracts make it almost impossible to lay off workers.
+In France, Italy and Spain, the problem isn’t “neoliberal” labor law, but the opposite: ironclad employment contracts make it almost impossible to fire workers.
 High social contributions from companies stifle business growth.